Barbara Kluntz

-Barbara Kluntz (born 5 February 1661 in Ulm; buried 22 May 1730 in Ulm) was a German composer and music teacher.
-On all of her book titles, she calls herself "Barbara Kluntz the Noble Music Art Lover", in order to explicitly emphasize her position: She did not consider herself a professional musician.
+Barbara Kluntz (born 5 February 1661 in Ulm; buried 22 May 1730 in Ulm) was a German composer, music teacher and poet.
+On all of her book titles, she calls herself "Barbara Kluntz, Lover of the Noble Art of Music", in order to explicitly emphasize her position: she did not consider herself a professional musician.

 Biography

-Barbara Kluntz, called "Schneiderbärbele", was the daughter and third child of the tailor Peter Kluntz and his wife Katharina Kluntz, née Messerschmid.
+Barbara Kluntz, called "Schneiderbärbele", was the daughter and third child of the tailor Peter Kluntz and his wife Katharina Kluntz (' Messerschmid).
 She joined the charitable Third Order of the Ulm Collection Women who were evangelicals after the Reformation.
 The monastery-like association also owned several villages around Ulm and was located on Ulmer Frauenstrasse at the corner of Sammlungsgasse.
 The building was destroyed in World War II.

-Since the women who entered the order did not have to take any vows, Barbara Kluntz was not a nun.
+Because the women who entered the order did not have to take any vows, Kluntz was not a nun.